Buranbg/Buranbg/README.md

 - 👀 I’m interested in Automation Testing.
 - 🌱 I’m currently learning Automation Testing.
 - 💞️ I’m looking to collaborate on everything that requires Manual/Automation Testing that can help me gain experience.
-- 📫 How to reach me PM me.

 <!---
 Buranbg/Buranbg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.